 44.3km (Our walk)

-The Chapel of Sao Bento in Seixas
+Chapel of Sao Bento in Seixas

-Over the rail between Cementerio and Seixas
+Over the railway between Cementerio and Seixas

-The river Minho in the early morning
+The Minho River in the early morning mist

-Here are a couple of photo’s that were taken on our “unexpected detour”:
+Here are some photos taken on our “unexpected detour”:

 Between Lanhelas and Vila Nova de Cerveira